OHI-Science/OHI-website/content/global-scores/goal-scores/artisanal-fishing-opportunities.md

 Despite the relatively good global score, trends in Artisanal Opportunities are concerning.
 The global score has, on average, dropped a third of a point every year since 2012.
 This decline is due mainly to the decreasing sustainability of artisanal fisheries, which means these stocks are being overfished.

-Another factor that may have contributed to decreasing Artisanal Opportunities scores was an increase in need, indicated by a decrease in per capita GDP (standardized by purchasing power), in 2020 due to the global eocnomic slowdown caused by the pandemic.
+Another factor that may have contributed to decreasing Artisanal Opportunities scores was an increase in need, indicated by a decrease in per capita GDP (standardized by purchasing power), in 2020 due to the global economic slowdown caused by the pandemic.

 [Learn more about this goal]({{< ref "goals/artisanal-fishing-opportunities.md" >}})